mfkiwl/rk-open-docs/DDR/Rockchip-Developer-Guide-DDR-EN.md

 ## How to Adjust the De-skew of  DQ/DQS/CA/CLK

+Mainly due to the unequal length of DDR routing in hardware PCB, the skew can be adjusted to achieve the effect similar to the same length of DDR routing.
+The skew function is the delay units in series on the signal line inside the DDR PHY.
+The delay of each signal line can be changed by controlling the number of delay units in series on each signal line through the skew register.

+### Adjusting the de-skew in kernel

 Only RK322Xh/RK3328 support modifying the de-skew in kernel.
 The method is modify dts.

 Chip Type：**RK322xh、RK3328**